AvailableUsernameA/AvailableUsernameA/README.md

 **GLUCOSE LEVEL CHANGE POST MEAL**  the index is https://crepusidiem.github.io/Meals-and-glucose/
+Data Science project.
 As a team Leader for 4 members, the following are my contributions:

 <img src="https://github.com/AvailableUsernameA/AvailableUsernameA/blob/main/Meals-and-glucose.PNG" width="400"/>

 **Here are some JavaScript + JSON projects**
+Data Science project.
 About the 'Stress and Exam Scores', the index is https://szhcoco.github.io/the_impact_of_stress
 The following are my contributions:

 <img src="https://github.com/AvailableUsernameA/AvailableUsernameA/blob/main/the_impact_of_stress.PNG" width="400"/>

+Data Science project.
 About the bikewatching, the index is https://AvailableUsernameA.github.io/bikewatching/